Comcast Internet Essentials Sponsorship

 Nationwide schools are shifting toward distance learning models as a result of the COVID-19 pandemic.
-Unfortunately, many families in Winchester City do not have the resources necessary to effectively transition to a home-based distance learning environment.
-A recent survey of students in Winchester Public Schools found that approximately 10 percent of students reported they do not have access to broadband internet.
+Unfortunately, some families in Winchester City may not have the resources necessary to effectively transition to a home-based distance learning environment.
+A recent survey of students in Winchester Public Schools found that approximately 6 percent of students reported they do not have broadband internet at home.

 In an effort to help reduce the digital divide, Winchester Public Schools is proud to announce a partnership with Comcast to sponsor the cost of the company’s Internet Essentials Program for eligible households in need of home broadband.
 Internet Essentials is Comcast’s affordable broadband plan for low-income families that qualify for a variety of public assistance programs.
-The program offers speeds of 25Mbps download and 3Mbps upload for a monthly fee of $9.95, which Winchester Public Schools will cover for participating families.
+The program offers speeds of 50Mbps for a monthly fee of $9.95, which Winchester Public Schools will cover for participating families.

 The district has allocated an initial amount of $60,000 for the initiative, enough funding to pay for 12 months of service for up to 500 households.
 Funding is provided in part by the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, in addition to donations from our philanthropic foundation partners J2W Foundation and Opportunity Scholars.
 Similarly, funding from these sources will help to ensure students with unstable housing situations can also have access to the Internet by providing mobile hotspots available for student check-out from each of the district’s seven schools.